Why the Rolling Stones Were Censored During Super Bowl Show

 Even given the Super Bowl's status as one of the year's biggest appointment-viewing programs and the league's need to satisfy the widest possible audience, nitpicking over vaguely profane Stones lyrics seemed like pretty minor stuff.
 At the time, however, the NFL wasn't willing to take any chances: two years before, they'd found themselves facing a whirlwind of criticism after a halftime show featuring Janet Jackson and Justin Timberlake ended with Jackson's exposed breast.

-"The Rolling Stones thought the censorship of their songs by the NFL/ABC was absolutely ridiculous and completely unnecessary," said Stones rep Fran Curtis.
+"The Rolling Stones thought the censorship of their songs by the NFL/ABC was absolutely ridiculous and completely unnecessary," Stones rep Fran Curtis told Billboard.
 "The band did the songs they were supposed to do and they sang all the words.
 There were many many conversations back and forth and the band clearly was not happy about it."